SACHSTech/careers-in-computer-science-Stefantu17/README.md

 ### Entrance Requirements

- To be considered for admission at the University of Toronto's St. George Computer Science Program as an Ontario Student, you have or in progress of achieving:
+ To be considered for admission at the University of Toronto's St. George Computer Science Program as an Ontario student, the requirements are:

  - A Ontario Secondary School Diploma (OSSD)
+ - 6 Grade 12 U/M courses which must include:
    - A credit in Calculus & Vectors (MCV4U)
    - A credit in English (ENG4U)
- - Four credits in any other 4U/4M Grade 12 course.

  A supplementary application is also required to be considered admission to the program.